grafana/agent/docs/sources/flow/reference/components/otelcol.processor.batch.md

 > **NOTE**: `otelcol.processor.batch` is a wrapper over the upstream
 > OpenTelemetry Collector `batch` processor.
 Bug reports or feature requests
-> may be redirected to the upstream repository.
+> will be redirected to the upstream repository, if necessary.

 Multiple `otelcol.processor.batch` components can be specified by giving them different labels.